27 Fun Things to Do in Seattle in Fall: Foliage, Festivals & Halloween

 The article also includes activities close to the city, so if you’re local and have exhausted Seattle’s fall activities, you can still pick up a few tips for this year!

-You may also like our 24 hours in Seattle itinerary, guide to Washington’s coastal towns, and Washington bucket list.
+You may also like our 24 hours in Seattle itinerary, a guide to Washington’s coastal towns, and Washington bucket list.

 Fall in Seattle Attractions